 Linda Kavelin-Popov is a psychotherapist and hospice spiritual care doula.
 She is co-founder of The Virtues Project, endorsed by The Dalai Lama and the United Nations.
 She has authored seven books, translated into several languages and is author of the Virtues Cards.
 She was named a “Cultural Creative” by Time Magazine.

 Dave Feldman is a community builder, thought leader and international speaker.
-He co-founded several social entrepreneurial ventures including: Virtues Matter, developer of the Virtues Cards app; Livability Project, a sustainability consultancy; and Media4Green an environmental video producer and Bethesda Green, a local sustainability hub.
+He co-founded several social entrepreneurial ventures including: Virtues Matter, developer of the Virtues Cards app; Livability Project, a sustainability consultancy; Media4Green an environmental video producer and Bethesda Green, a local sustainability hub.